-I woke early having enjoyed the best night’s sleep of my trip by far: the beds in Abati Hotel are amazing!!
-By 8am, I was dressed and had made the 10-minute walk downhill into Livadi in search of somewhere for breakfast.
+I woke early, having enjoyed the best night’s sleep of my trip by far: the beds in the Abati Hotel are amazing!!
+By 8 a.m., I was dressed and had made the 10-minute walk downhill into Livadi in search of somewhere for breakfast.

-Unlike Milos and Sifnos, I couldn’t seem to find anywhere in Livadi that offered a good set-menu breakfast, so I was reduced to locating anywhere that would sell me coffee and some kind of sustenance.
-This turned out to be a fairly modern-looking coffee shop called Gran’s, located right on the corner of the main road that leads towards the ferry port.
+Unlike Milos and Sifnos, I couldn’t seem to find anywhere in Livadi that offered a perfect set-menu breakfast, so I was reduced to locating anywhere that would sell me coffee and some kind of sustenance.
+This turned out to be a reasonably modern-looking coffee shop called Gran’s, located right on the corner of the main road that leads towards the ferry port.

-I sat at a table outside waiting to be served, but after being ignored for what seemed like an excessive amount of time, I figured out that they didn’t offer table service.
-Feeling a bit daft for not realizing this sooner, I popped inside to buy a large latte and pain au chocolat.
-Returning to my table, I sat and watched the rather limited early morning activity of the few locals and tourists.
-It’s certainly a quiet island and I haven’t yet decided how I feel about it.
+I sat at a table outside, waiting to be served, but after being ignored for an excessive amount of time, I realised that they didn’t offer table service.
+Feeling daft for not realizing this sooner, I popped inside to buy a large latte and pain au chocolat.
+Returning to my table, I sat and watched the somewhat limited early morning activity of the few locals and tourists.
+It seems like a quiet island, and I haven’t yet decided how I feel about it.

 No Ferry Tickets (Yet)

 I wasn’t sure how easy it would be to get what I wanted in terms of a vehicle.
 As I’m leaving Serifos tomorrow, it could have made sense to hire a car for today, but that would leave me with no way of getting around tomorrow and nowhere to keep my luggage after I checked out of the hotel at midday.
-Alternatively, I could hire the car tomorrow instead, but that would have left me with no transportation today.
-Yes, I could have paid for two days but as I wouldn’t get full use out of it tomorrow, that seemed excessive to me.
-What I really wanted is to hire a car for 24-hours, starting later today and ending before my ferry tomorrow.
+Alternatively, I could hire the car tomorrow, but that would have left me without transportation today.
+Yes, I could have paid for two days, but as I wouldn’t get full use out of it tomorrow, that seemed excessive.
+I really wanted to hire a car for 24 hours, starting later today and ending before my ferry tomorrow.
 The question is, would anywhere let me do that?
 Enter Pegasus rental…

-There are a few rental shops dotted around the harbour, but again most seemed to be closed as it was still quite early in the morning so I started thinking it would be another fruitless mission like the ferry ticket.
+A few rental shops are dotted around the harbour, but again most seemed to be closed as it was still quite early in the morning, so I started thinking it would be another fruitless mission like the ferry ticket.
 However, I stumbled on Pegasus tucked right at the end of the harbour, closest to the ferry port.

-After filling out the paperwork it got even better: when I tried to leave, he gave me the keys and said to take the car now!
+It got even better after filling out the paperwork: when I tried to leave, he gave me the keys and said to take the car now!
 Bonus!!
-The vehicle itself was a slightly used Opel Corsa, but it seemed to run fine and I was soon heading up the hill back to my hotel (boy was it good not to be walking up that hill!).
+The vehicle itself was a slightly used Opel Corsa, but it seemed to run fine, and I was soon heading up the hill back to my hotel (boy, it felt good not to be walking up that hill!).

 I hadn’t expected to have a car this early in the day, so I quickly revised my sightseeing plans and decided to split the island into north and south, visiting the southern half today and saving the northern side for tomorrow.